Foam Rolling Quads: How to Actually Do It Right

 ### 4. Work the Outer Quad (Vastus Lateralis)

 Most people only roll straight down the middle.
 Rotate your body slightly so the roller catches the outside of your thigh.
-The vastus lateralis lives here, and it's usually the tightest part, especially in runners.
+This is where the vastus lateralis lives, and it's usually the tightest part, especially in runners.
 If your [IT band has been giving you trouble](/blog/can-foam-rolling-help-it-band-syndrome), chances are your outer quad is part of the problem.

 ### 5. Hit the Inner Quad (Vastus Medialis)